A Local's 7-Day Iceland Itinerary - South Iceland & the Highlands

 Dynkur waterfall in the Central Highlands

 7 days in Iceland is not enough time to see everything, but with some good planning you can create an itinerary that gives you an excellent introduction to the country.
-So, to help you out, we spoke with veteran Reykjavik-based driver-gude Óli for his perfect one week itinerary in Iceland.
+So, to help you out, we spoke with veteran Reykjavik-based driver-gude Oli for his perfect one week itinerary in Iceland.

 This 7-day Iceland itinerary is intended for first time visitors and it offers a good balance of the main highlights along with some off-the-beaten-path places with fewer crowds.
 The itinerary makes time for sightseeing, relaxing, outdoor activities, history & culture, and some exploring in more remote areas.

-We’ve included some time in Reykjavik, a day touring the Golden Cricle, a few days on the South Coast exploring Vik, Reynisfjara, Skogafoss and lots of waterfalls, and then a few days in the highlands and F-roads, before heading over to Jokulsarlon, the glacier lagoons, Skaftafel, and Diamond Beach.
+I’ve included some time in Reykjavik, a day touring the Golden Cricle, a few days on the South Coast exploring Vik, Reynisfjara, Skogafoss and lots of waterfalls, and then a few days in the highlands and F-roads, before heading over to Jokulsarlon, the glacier lagoons, Skaftafel, and Diamond Beach.

 The days in the Southern Highlands would require a 4x4 vehicle and are best done with a guide or only for travelers experienced in driving in rough and remote terrain.
 Please remember that commercial rentals prohibit things like crossing rivers.

-We’ve only listed a few of the many possible stops for each day, but it gives a good idea of what there is to see and the best order to do it in.
+I’ve only listed a few of the many possible stops for each day, but it gives a good idea of what there is to see and the best order to do it in.

 Table of Contents